 Spending Policy

-The purpose of the spending rate formula is to provide a stable income stream that keeps pace with inflation and does not degrade the real value of the corpus of the endowment over time.
+The purpose of the spending rate formula is to provide a stable income stream that keeps pace with inflation and does not degrade the real value of the corpus of the LTIP over time.

-The endowment pool spending policy is established as a percentage of a moving average of market value of the unitized endowment pool.
-The spending formula and spending rate for the endowment will be determined by the Comptroller and reported to the President and the Board prior to the beginning of each fiscal year.
+The LTIP spending policy is established as a percentage of a moving average of market value of the unitized LTIP.
+The spending formula and spending rate for the LTIP will be determined by the Comptroller and reported to the President and the Board prior to the beginning of each fiscal year.

 Asset Allocation

 Asset allocation is believed to be the key driver of investment returns.
-The system invests in a diversified multi-asset class portfolio consisting of investments that will generally fall into one of four asset categories: global equity, global fixed income, real assets and diversifying strategies.
+The system invests in a diversified multi-asset class portfolio consisting of investments that will generally fall into one of five asset categories: global equity, global fixed income, real assets, diversifying strategies, and cash.
 Each category serves a specific role within a portfolio.
 An allocation to all or a subset of the categories can provide diversification to major market risk factors and provides a simple framework to review the exposures within the portfolio.
-Within each asset category, investments shall be diversified further among economic sector, industry, quality and size.
-The purpose of this diversification is to provide reasonable assurance that no single security or class of securities will have a disproportionate impact – positive or negative – on the overall performance of the endowment pool.
+Within each asset category, investments shall be diversified further among economic sector, industry, geographic region, quality and size.
+The purpose of this diversification is to provide reasonable assurance that no single security or class of securities will have a disproportionate impact – positive or negative – on the overall performance of the LTIP.
 The target asset allocation seeks to balance the need for liquidity with the ability to generate higher returns through less liquid investments.

 Asset Categories